fostroll/mordl/doc/README_LEMMA.md

 ```
 Creates and trains a lemma prediction model.

-We assume all positional argumets but **save_as** are for internal use
-only and should be hidden in descendant classes.

 During training, the best model is saved after each successful epoch.

 Args: